danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > Namespaces are a way to divide cluster resources between  multiple users.

-> It's not necessary to use multiple namespaces to seperate slightly different resources, such as different versions of the same software: use labels to distinguish resources within the same namespace.
+> It's not necessary to use multiple namespaces to separate slightly different resources, such as different versions of the same software: use labels to distinguish resources within the same namespace.

 > Kubernetes starts with four initial namespaces:
 >- default The default namespace for objects with no other namespace